amfiggins/eee-tag-management/QUICK_START.md

 ## Using the Interface

+### Container Browser (Recommended)

-1. **Search for a tag:**
+1. **Search Containers:**
+   - Click "Search Containers" to load all containers
+   - Use "All Accounts" to search across all accounts
-   - Enter tag name (e.g., "3E_Pop-up")
+   - Filter by container ID or name

+2. **View Tags:**
+   - Expand a container to see its tags
+   - View version comparison (Container vs. Repo)
+   - Outdated tags are highlighted in yellow

+3. **Update Tags:**
-   - Click "Search"
+   - Click "Update & Publish" on individual tags
+   - Or select multiple tags and use bulk update
+   - Tags automatically refresh after update

+### Tag Search

+1. **Select Tag:**
+   - Browse tags by category
-   - Wait for results
+   - Select a tag to search for

+2. **Search:**
+   - Click "Search Selected Tags"
+   - Results load from cache if available (instant)
+   - First search may take several minutes for 200+ containers

-2. **Review containers:**
+3. **Review Results:**
    - See which containers have the tag
-   - View version numbers
-   - Identify outdated containers

-3. **Update tags:**
-   - Select containers to update
-   - Click "Update Selected"
-   - Confirm and wait for completion
+   - Navigate to container browser for updates

 ## Troubleshooting